How to Charge a Dead ATV Battery

 • A 12V smart charger with a low-amp charging mode for motorcycle and power sport batteries.

-• A healthy and fully charged 12V battery such as another ATV battery or a car battery.
+• A healthy and fully charged 12V battery, such as another ATV or car battery.

 • A set of jumper cables.